crossbario/crossbar-examples/iotcookbook/device/pi/quadalpha/README.md

 ## Wifi Setup

-In general, Wifi setup from the CLI isn't hard these days anymore .. see [here](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md).
+In general, Wifi setup from the CLI isn't hard these days anymore .. see [here](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) and [here](http://raspberrypi.stackexchange.com/questions/11631/how-to-setup-multiple-wifi-networks).

 To configure your Wifi network, SSH into the Pi and edit the following file: